What is life really like for those seeking an alternative lifestyle? Luke Gartside meets a Cornish couple who have elected for an off grid life.

 I first met Frank in a beach car park in Hayle, West Cornwall at 5.00am.
 I hadn’t been at all surprised when he’d suggested, somewhat apologetically, that we meet before dawn.
 A keenness to get up early and utilise the waking hours of the day are cornerstone characteristics for both surfers and those who live off the grid, giving Frank a double dose of dedication.

 Later that day I went to visit Frank, his wife Jenny and their three dogs on the small plot of land they inhabit.
-After a few phone calls plagued by patchy signal, I found myself bumping down an unpaved dirt track, past fields of crops and wallowing pigs.
-At the end of the track sat Frank’s plot.
+After a few phone calls plagued by patchy signal, I found myself bumping down an unpaved dirt track, past fields of crops and wallowing pigs eventually arriving at the gate which marked the entrance to Frank’s plot.